 It’s also a great idea to send them out on tour.
 That way, they can get to know the route, see all the stops, and look forward to leading.

-Front desk training
+2. Provide front desk training

 Of course, they might ask why they’re training on the front desk when they got hired as a tour guide.
 Just explain that it gives them an opportunity to get to know your guests and company better.
 They can study your website and booking software, watch the way tour guides meet guests, talk to team members passing through, and catch a glimpse of how your company operates.
 They get to be the eyes, ears and face for a few days.